tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Part_2.md

 The cacophony is deafening — cries for help, shouts of warning, the terrible sounds of struggle.
 And overlaying it all, that inhuman hissing, mocking and gleeful.

 A beam of light suddenly slices through the darkness — a flashlight, wielded by someone brave or desperate enough to reveal themselves.
-In its glow, a scene from nightmares: a twisted, shadowy figure, half-human, half-beast, their skin a mottled, shifting mass, moving with unnatural speed and grace.
-Its eyes, voids of endless hunger, lock onto the light’s source.
-And then it pounces.
+In its glow, a scene from nightmares: twisted, shadowy figures, half-human, half-beast, their skin a mottled, shifting mass, moving with unnatural speed and grace.
+Theirs eyes, voids of endless hunger, lock onto the light’s source.
+And then they pounce.

 The beam wavers and then falls, casting eerie, dancing shadows before plunging us once again into darkness.
 Another scream, quickly silenced.